 More modern, geometric looks typically have square corners, including our New York and Studio plates.
 Arts & Crafts looks such as the Mission and Craftsman styles also have more geometric features.
 Square corners offer a cleaner, more sophisticated appearance.

 By contrast, round corners offer a softer, more casual look, lending a subtle feeling of coziness.
-Styles such as our Deco long plate, Cottage short plate, or either of our rosettes may look better with round corner accessories.
+Styles such as our Deco long plate, Cottage short plate, or our Classic or Rope rosettes may look better with round corner accessories.
 Many door hardware companies commonly prep door faceplate and strike plate areas with rounded corners as their standard.

 If your doors are prepped for rounded corners, and you prefer square corners, it is very easy to chisel out the area to accommodate the square, so it sits flush.